The Wrong Tool for the Job: Why Job Descriptions Can't Define Leadership Expectations

 Performance conversations get contentious.
 The CEO comes in with a clear view that the leader has underdelivered.
 The leader comes in feeling like they worked hard and hit most of their goals.
 Both are operating from different definitions of success, and neither is entirely wrong.
 The conversation turns into a negotiation about what the standard should have been, rather than an honest look at whether it was met.

 Reviews produce surprises.
 A leader who thought they were having a good year finds out, at the annual review, that the CEO has been disappointed for months.
-The feedback was not withheld maliciously.
-It just never had a clear anchor.
-When both parties are operating from different internal models of success, disappointment accumulates silently until it erupts in a formal setting.
+It wasn't malicious.
+The CEO just never had a clear anchor for the feedback, so it stayed vague until review time forced it into the open.
+When both sides are operating from different internal models of success, disappointment accumulates silently until it erupts in a formal setting.

 Talented people leave.
 Not because the role was wrong for them, but because they never had a clear enough picture of what winning looked like.
 The ambiguity becomes exhausting.
 They find a role somewhere else where expectations are clearer, where they can actually know whether they are doing well without waiting for someone to tell them they are not.